Faculty Awards and Entitlements

 B. General Guidelines

-3. Applications for the charges for publication up to $3,000 will be considered only with a copy of the publisher's request for such funding from the College.
+3. Applications for publication charges up to $3,000 will be considered only with a copy of the publisher's request for such funding from the College.
 Page charges for articles are fully fundable up to the $3,000 limit.
-No grants will be made for reprints.
-Applications for subvention of publication costs should be made before publication.
-If a project assisted by a grant results in publication, the author should acknowledge support provided by the College and reimburse the College up to the amount of support should royalties from publication exceed $6,000.
+Faculty Awards cannot be used for reprints.
+Applications for subvention of publication costs should be made by the application deadline that immediately follows the establishment of those costs.
+If a project assisted by a Faculty Award results in publication, the author should acknowledge support provided by the College and reimburse the College up to the amount of support should royalties from one publication exceed $6,000.

-5. When the sums applied for exceed the funds available for making awards, the Committee will attempt to give preference to those who have not previously received such grants.
-Standard conference travel and special dissertation grants are awarded retroactively.
-Ordinarily no retroactive awards are made for scholarly research.
+5. When the sums applied for exceed the pool of funds available for making awards, the Committee will give preference to faculty applicants who have not previously received such awards.
+While standard conference travel and special dissertation grants are awarded retroactively, retroactive Faculty Awards for scholarly research are not ordinarily made.

-Please give applicant name, title, department, rank, years at Wellesley and please indicate if you have applied for an award before or not—if you have received funding for this project please note number of years.
-Provide a description of the results of every award (excluding conference travel) funded by the Committee on Faculty Awards in the last five years, including year awarded, amount awarded, and project title.
-Please list any publications from recent faculty awards.
+Please give applicant name, title, department, rank, years at Wellesley and please indicate whether or not you have applied for a Faculty Award before—if you have received funding for this project please note the number of years.
+Provide a description of the results of every Faculty Award funded by the Committee in the last five years, including year awarded, amount awarded, and project title.
+Please list any publications from recent Faculty Awards.
 Applications that do not contain this information will not be considered.
 Please list your current project title.

-• Vita: Attach a brief vita no more than 2 pages in length, including graduate degrees, postgraduate awards (with dates) and recent publications (last 5 years).
+• Vita: Attach a brief vita no more than two pages in length, including graduate degrees, postgraduate awards (with dates) and recent publications (last 5 years).

-• Project Description: Please upload a specific and succinct project description between 500 and 1000 words.
+• Project Description: Please upload a specific and succinct project description (between 500 and 1000 words).
 Include a statement of your objectives, procedures, and estimated time schedule.
-Explain clearly and specifically how the award will help you realize the objectives of your project.
+Explain clearly and specifically how the Faculty Award will help you realize the objectives of your project.
 Be specific about what you expect to accomplish during the award period, and your estimate of the total time required.
-Remember that your application may be read by scholars who do not have your specialized background and knowledge.
+Remember that your application may be read by committee members who do not have your specialized background and knowledge.
 If this is a joint project, give names and addresses of collaborators, the sources of their funding (if any) and joint efforts (if any) to obtain other funding.
 Give full citations of any papers related to this project that you have delivered at professional meetings or have published.

 • Optional Information: Please upload any additional files that might support your application.